 11. Find accommodation in Aegina, Greece

 Where to stay in Aegina, Greece

-Ifigeneia Apartments offers studios with free WiFi and sea or mountain views. the spacious studio apartments at Ifigeneia come with a separate bedroom, a fully equipped kitchen, and a bathroom with shower or bathtub.
+Ifigeneia Apartments offers studios with free WiFi and sea or mountain views. the spacious studio apartments at Ifigeneia come with a separate bedroom, a fully equipped kitchen, and a bathroom with a shower or bathtub.

 Villa Archangelos Aegina is located in Sfendoúrion.
 The villa features 7 bedrooms, a flat-screen TV, an equipped kitchen with a dishwasher and a microwave, a washing machine, and 6 bathrooms with a shower.
 It also offers a sun terrace.
 Guests can swim in the outdoor swimming pool, go hiking or diving, or relax in the garden.

-Price: Starts at $149 per night for Apartment, add $34 for taxes and charges, and it offers a free cancellation.
+Price: Starts at $149 per night for the Apartment, add $34 for taxes and charges, and it offers a free cancellation.

 These are the possible things you can do in Aegina, Greece.
 So if you are ready to have a fun and exciting trip, you know what to do and where to go!
 So pack your things now and prepare yourself for a wonderful adventure in Aegina.

 How to go to Aegina, Greece from London